jbkinder/academic-kickstart/content/author/admin/_index.md

 organizations = [ { name = "University of Alberta", url = "https://www.ualberta.ca/" }, { name = "Petrocultures Research Group", url = "http://petrocultures.com"}, { name = "Just Powers", url = "http://justpowers.ca"}, {name = "After Oil", url = "http://afteroil.ca"} ]

 # Short bio (displayed in user profile at end of posts)
-bio = "Jordan B. Kinder is a citizen of the Métis Nation of Alberta and Research Director of the Petrocultures Research Group.
+bio = "Jordan B. Kinder is a citizen of the Métis Nation of Alberta, Research Director of the Petrocultures Research Group, and an incoming SSHRC Postdoctoral Fellow at McGill in the Department of Art History & Communication Studies.
 He holds a PhD in English and Film Studies from the University of Alberta where he wrote a dissertation that studies the cultural politics of energy, media, infrastructure, and environment through a case study of the burgeoning pro-oil social movement in Canada."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""